Linux Survival Basics

 When to use it

 Use this before deleting logs, caches, backups, uploads, or database dumps.
-Start with a narrower path if the server is busy.
+Start with the narrowest path that can answer the question.

 When not to use it

-Avoid broad searches on very busy or slow disks without considering I/O impact.
+Avoid broad searches such as / or /var on very busy or slow storage unless you have considered the I/O impact.
+Do not run it across network mounts, backups, or database directories just to satisfy curiosity.
 Do not treat a large file as safe to delete until you know what owns it.

 Recovery / rollback